What’s data-driven returns?

 Let’s break it down.

-Our platform gives you return rates on a product level, so you know exactly which items are causing friction and why
+Pinpoint product pain points.
+By tracking return rates at a product level, our platform highlights exactly which items are causing the most friction and why.

 Knowing which products are being returned is only half the battle.
 You also need to know who’s returning them.